-- (1) Disclosure of interest in legislation.
-To the extent that a member of the Common Council and any public officer or employee of the City of La Crosse knows thereof, such member, officer or employee, whether paid or unpaid, who participates in the discussion or gives official opinion to the Council on any legislation before the Council, shall publicly disclose the nature and extent of any direct or indirect financial or other private interest such person has in such legislation. - (2) Disclosure of interest in other matters.
-To the extent that a member of a board, commission or agency, and any other public officer or public employee of the City of La Crosse knows thereof, such member, officer or employee, whether paid or unpaid, who participates in discussion or gives official opinion to any such board, commission or agency on any matter before it, shall publicly disclose the nature and extent of any direct or indirect financial or other private interest such person has in such matters. - (3) Confidential information.
-No public officer or employee may intentionally use or disclose information gained in the course of or by reason of such public officer or employee's official position or activities in any way that could result in receipt of anything of value for such person, or such person's immediate family as defined by Wis.
-Stat. § 19.42, or for any other person or organization, if the information has not been communicated to the public or is not public information.
+1. Disclosure of interest in legislation - To the extent that he knows thereof a member of the Common Council and any public officer or employee of the City of La Crosse, whenever paid or unpaid, who participates in the discussion or gives official opinion to the Council on any legislation before the Council, shall publicly disclose the nature and extent of any direct or indirect financial or other private interest he has in such legislation.

-- (4) Special privileges.
-No public officer or employee may use or attempt to use any public position to influence or gain unlawful benefits, advantages or privileges for the public officer or employee or others. - (5) Conduct after termination of employment.
-No public officer or employee, after the termination of service or employment with the City, shall appear before any Board or Agency of the City of La Crosse in relation to any case, proceeding or application in which the public officer or employee personally participated during the period of service or employment, or which was under the public officer or employee's active consideration.
+- 2. Disclosure of interest in other matters To the extent that he knows thereof a member of a Board, Commission or Agency and any other public officer or public employee of the City of La Crosse, whether paid or unpaid, who participates in discussion or gives official opinion to any such Board, Commission or Agency on any matter before it, shall publicly disclose the nature and extent of any direct or indirect financial or other private interest he has in such matters. - 3.
+Confidential Information No public officer or employee may intentionally use or disclose information gained in the course of or by reason of his or her official position or activities in any way that could result in receipt of anything of value for himself or herself, or his or her immediate family as defined by Section 19.42, Wisconsin Statutes, or for any other person or organization, if the information has not been communicated to the public or is not public information. - 4.
+Special Privileges No public officer or employee may use or attempt to use his public position to influence or gain unlawful benefits, advantages or privileges for himself or others. - 5.
+Conduct after termination of Employment No public officer or employee, after the termination of service or employment with the City, shall appear before any Board or Agency of the City of La Crosse in relation to any case, proceeding or application in which he personally participated during the period of his service or employment, or which was under his active consideration.